 The list of ETFs below are single currency funds investors can use to gain USD FX exposure.

-The position column for each ETF highlight the specific underlying exchange rate versus the USD.
+The position column for each ETF highlight the specific position investors are taking versus the USD.
 Investors should note that taking specific positions would be a lot more risky than using a basket of currencies in the US dollar index funds above.
 Annualized daily volatility and total returns profiles differ currency by currency.

 These are also more leverage position focused funds.
 However a smaller position in the portfolio can be used to compensate the inherent leverage in these ETFs if investors wish to minimise impact of leverage.